Google Ad Manager (GAM) - Criteo Onsite Display

 About GAM

-GAM or Google Ad Manager is a comprehensive ad management platform that enables publishers to manage, sell, and optimize both direct and programmatic ad inventory across web, mobile, and app environments.
+GAM (Google Ad Manager) is a comprehensive ad management platform that enables publishers and retailers to manage, sell, and optimize both direct and programmatic ad inventory across web, mobile, and app environments.

 GAM online Documentation